-Blackout roman blinds can be hung a little higher than rollers, so they don’t have the same issues with letting in light at the top of your window.
+Furthermore, blackout roman blinds can be hung a little higher above the window recess than roller blinds, so they don’t have the same issues with letting in light at the top of your window.

 Venetian blackout blinds

-However, because these blinds are slatted, it’s very common for light to break through the slats and into the room.
+However, because venetian blinds are slatted, it’s easier for light to break through the slats and into the room.
 That’s why total blackout venetian blinds are pretty hard to come by.

 Honeycomb blackout blinds